 The Implementation Plan reflects WMO Members and the UN/HA inputs into the WCM, as well as the responsibilities of the Coordination and Briefing Team (CBT).
 The Plan will also address the resources which are necessary for the execution and sustainability of the WCM.

 The primary focus of the WCM Implementation Plan is the development and implementation of the CBT, providing the transition between current activities based on best endeavours to a more sustainable and expanded support.
 Parallel activities related to training and knowledge-sharing, formalization of linkages with other WMO initiatives and implementation of formal monitoring, reporting and governance mechanisms will also take place throughout the WCM Implementation.
-A Feasibility Study regarding the development of a network of regional advisers is also proposed.
-Figure 4 provides a high-level overview of these key Work Packages.
+Needs and feasibility of strengthening of regional supports by CBT will be explored in the future..
+[Obayashi] Figure 4 provides a high-level overview of these key Work Packages.